microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

 - [Technical Overview](https://github.com/microsoft/botframework-sdk/blob/main/Orchestrator/docs/Overview.md)
 - [Samples](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/orchestrator)

-TODO: mention selling points here
+## Orchestrator Features
-- Easy to use - Use your existing LU files from LUIS
+- Easy to use - Use your existing LU files from LUIS without modification
-- State of the Art - BERT model
+- State of the Art - Extensive pre-trained transformer-based model for conversational applications
-- Extremely fast Inference Time: Written in C++ native code
+- Extremely fast Inference Time: Written in C++ for performance
-- Cross-platform Support: Runs on Windows, Linux and Mac OS X
+- Cross-platform Support: Runs on Windows, Linux and Mac OS X, including Cloud platforms
-- Free to use: Deploy the language models alongside your bot, there are no service charges or usage fees
+- Free to use: Language models are deployed alongside your bot, there are no usage fees

 ## Getting Started
 ------------------
+### Limitations

-For this preview, please be aware of these limitations:
+For this preview release, please be aware of these limitations:

 1. Orchestrator has to be deployed on an x64 platform.
-If you are deploying your bot from Visual Studio or from a pipeline, please be aware that you need to publish your bot with `win-x64` enabled
+If you are deploying your bot to a cloud service, please be aware that you need to publish your bot with `win-x64` enabled, and enable x64.

-1. We are supporting English only at this point in time.
-Multi-Lingual support is scheduled for 2nd Quarter of 2021.
+1. We are supporting English-only for this release.

-1. Orchestrator supports intents only.
+1. Orchestrator does not support Entity extraction for this release.
+Any Entities declared in your LU file will be ignored.

-Please see the schedule for when new features will be added to Orchestrator
+Please see the [roadmap](https://github.com/microsoft/botframework-sdk/blob/main/Orchestrator/docs/Overview.md#Roadmap) for when these features will be added to Orchestrator.

 ### Adding Orchestrator to a new bot in Composer